-- There has been no price change noted this week.
+- No price changes have been noted this week.

-- Cereal hay: +/-0 ($420 to $550/t).
+- Cereal hay: +/-0 ($350 to $400/t).
 Prices remain steady this week.

-- Lucerne hay: +/-0 ($550 to $600/t).
+- Lucerne hay: +/-0 ($550 to $650/t).
 Prices remain steady this week.

-- Straw: +/-0 ($200 to $250/t).
+- Straw: +/-0 ($190 to $230/t).
 Prices remain steady this week.

-- Pasture hay: +/-0 ($420 to $520/t).
+- Pasture hay: +/-0 ($250 to $350/t).
 Prices remain steady this week.